MKofficial/K9/README.md

-# K9
+# Kuneticka devitka
-code for styling race results
+This is a code for modifing and styling results with **Python** usign *openpyxl* library.

+## Main.py file
+This is the main program which import other modules.